Cloud-Native Application Protection Platform (CNAPP)

 How do CNAPP solutions handle runtime security?

 CNAPPs provide runtime protection by monitoring active workloads for suspicious behaviors, applying rules for intrusion detection and prevention, and isolating compromised components.
-This ensures that threats are mitigated in real-time without disrupting application performance.
+This ensures that threats are stopped instantly without affecting application performance.

 How does CNAPP leverage Identity and Access Management (IAM) for enhanced security?